 How will I be notified of the admissions committee’s decision?

-Admissions are handled directly through Johnson's Admissions office in Ithaca, NY.
-Applicants will be notified of their admission decision via email and the online portal.
+Admissions are handled directly through our Admissions office in Ithaca, NY.
+You will be notified of their decision via email and the online portal.

-If you are refused admission or declined a previous offer, you may reapply in the future through the online MBA application.
+If you are refused admission or you declined a previous offer, you may re-apply in the future through the online application.
 You should plan to submit new supporting materials to be considered for admission.
+Feel free to contact Jenna Abbott at firstname.lastname@example.org for tips on how you can improve your application.

 Deferrals are considered on a case-by-case basis and reviewed by the admissions committee.
-Typically, deferrals are only granted to students pursuing an opportunity that would significantly enhance their Cornell NYC Tech MBA experience when they do come to the campus.
-If a candidate requests a deferral and is denied, s/he will need to reapply to be considered in the future.
+Typically, deferrals are only granted if you are pursuing an opportunity that would significantly enhance your experience when you do matriculate.
+If your request for deferral is denied, you will need to reapply to be considered in the future.

 Request More Information

 If we didn’t answer your question above, send it to MBAtech@johnson.cornell.edu.
-If you would like to speak with someone, please contact the Program Manager, Jenna Abbott, at email@example.com or call 607-255-4660.
+If you would like to speak with someone, please contact the Program Manager, Jenna Abbott, at 607-255-4660, or email her at email@example.com.